What's the Weather like in Istanbul in January

 January in Istanbul is mid-winter; cold and wet.
 The average temperature is just 6C, with highs of 8C and overnight lows of 4C or below.
 Those parts of the province furthest from the sea experience more considerable continental influences, and the drop in temperature overnight will therefore be much more pronounced.
 It's not uncommon for temperatures to fall below freezing at this time, and there may even be a few inches of snow (on average, January sees around 4 snow days each year).
 Lake-effect snow from the Black Sea is common, although difficult to forecast, and is often quite heavy.
 It will also almost certainly be foggy and overcast on several days of the month, and most mornings.
 The coldest temperature ever recorded in January is -11C in Kartal, in the south-west part of the province, and cold temperatures are combined with shorter days (just five hours of sunshine on average).

-Whether or not it snows, around 100mm of rainfall is expected over 14 days of the month so it is likely to be quite wet.
+Whether or not it snows, around 100mm of rainfall is expected over 14 days of the month so it is likely to be quite wet compared to August which averages 20mm in the height of summer.
 Showers are usually light, but prolonged, so expect some rainy days and plan for indoor activities.
 The northern villages of Sarıyer are the wettest part of Istanbul province at this time of year and, in fact, see significantly more rainfall year round; in January about 152mm.
 With the wet weather, there are also higher levels of humidity (around 80%, which is really very humid).

 In case the beach still seems like a viable option, or the chilly temperatures haven't provided sufficient dissuasion from water sports, sea temperatures are also correspondingly low (just 13C on average).